Linzaer/Ultra-Light-Fast-Generic-Face-Detector-1MB/masked_face/README.md

 We will experience many false positives in the actual application scenarios.

 This original intention inspired me to build a larger dataset to provide better open-source masked facial detection models and help the world survive the pandemic.
-The main contribution of this project is to provide balanced facial training data combining the [Wider face](https://drive.google.com/open?id=1OBY-Pk5hkcVBX1dRBOeLI4e4OCvqJRnH) and [MAFA face](https://imsg.ac.cn/research/maskedface.html) dataset.
+The main contribution of this project is to provide balanced facial training data combining the [wider_face_add_lm_10_10](https://drive.google.com/open?id=1OBY-Pk5hkcVBX1dRBOeLI4e4OCvqJRnH) and [MAFA face](https://imsg.ac.cn/research/maskedface.html) dataset.
 The [MAFA](https://imsg.ac.cn/research/maskedface.html) data was converted to pascal-VOC format and merged into the [wider_face_add_lm_10_10](https://drive.google.com/open?id=1OBY-Pk5hkcVBX1dRBOeLI4e4OCvqJRnH).

 ## About the WIDER_MAFA_Balanced dataset
 The *Wider_MAFA_Balanced* dataset (**4.8GB**) can be downloaded at [HPI owncloud](https://owncloud.hpi.de/s/L4MUGqrpeENLbSv).